Apoorv1998-Sopho/3dcomp/Assignment2/README.md

 ### Results:
 For the results look at the folder named `results` to have a look at the files generated.
 The file names are such that the correspond to the octave and the scale they are from.

+Also the `dicriptors` I got are saved as a numpy array file in `results`.